 - Bodily injury liability coverage (BIL).
 This takes care of any medical bills to other parties injured in an accident.
 This includes coverage for medical and funeral expenses, long-term care, and more.

-Some states may only require you to have liability.
+Some states may only require you to carry liability insurance.
 But others will require other types of coverage.
 These include:

 - Uninsured and underinsured motorist (UM/UIM) coverage.
 UM/UIM covers medical expenses if you get into an accident with a driver who either doesn’t have insurance coverage or doesn’t have enough to cover it.